dart-lang/site-www/src/_guides/language/analysis-options.md

 ## The analysis options file

-Place the analysis options file at the root of the package, in the same directory as the pubspec file.
+Place the analysis options file, `analysis_options.yaml`, at the root of the package, in the same directory as the pubspec file.
-By convention, the file is called `.analysis_options`, but it can also be named `analysis_options.yaml` (without the leading dot).

 Here's a sample analysis options file: